Why You Would Not Survive a Zombie Apocalypse

-The world of literature and film seems to be tilted in favor of zombie and post-apocalyptic tales.
+The world of literature and film seems to be tilted in favor of zombie and post-apocalyptic tales recently.
 With every episode of The Walking Dead I watch, I wonder if those people really have a clue how to survive the apocalypse.
 Seriously.
 Farmer Rick?
 Really?

 Though a real zombie apocalypse would probably never happen, I often think about my chances of surviving one.
 I know they're not good, but are they worse than yours?
 After all, I don't have to run faster than the zombies, I just have to run faster than you!